valfvo/movie-reco-app/README.md

 response = requests.post('http://localhost:8058/recommendation', json=body, timeout=20)
 ```

-By default it will return the top 5 recommendations, but you can leverage Milvus to do pagination.
+By default it will return the top 5 recommendations, but you can leverage Milvus to do pagination:
 ```python
 body = {
     'model': 'mobilenet',